Student in canoes on river

 Program

-The Student Leader program provides an opportunity for students to learn about leadership through activities that include discussion and self-evaluation of leadership skills.
+The Student Leader program provides an opportunity for students to learn about leadership through hands-on activities that include discussion and self-evaluation of leadership skills.

 Students undertake a series of challenges that are focussed on defining leadership and developing personal leadership skills such as clear communication, decision making, integrity, problem solving, positivity, inclusion, persuasion, listening, compromise, organisation and wellbeing.